New Product Launch

 Deliverable tracking

-Each phase tracks 12 AIAG APQP deliverables (keyed P1-D01 through P5-D12 style).
+Each phase tracks the AIAG APQP deliverable set, keyed for traceability back to the AIAG manual (e.g. P1-D01).
 Deliverable status: NotStarted / InProgress / Approved / Waived / Overdue.
 Waivers require a written justification and an e-signature.
 The launch readiness scorecard shows per-phase completion percentage and days-to-SOP.

 Reopen log — immutable audit trail